 Event budgeting and forecasting solutions are considered planning tools and are often used by accountants and event managers to estimate attendance, revenues and expenses related to events like games, trade shows, concerts and so on.
-Some of the key functionality in this type of input form is that the user can enter statistical metrics along with revenue and expense drivers for each event.
+Key functionality in this type of input form allows the user to enter statistical metrics along with revenue and expense drivers for each event.
 This includes attendance, ticket prices, sponsorships, equipment rentals, and so on.
-For repeat events, the form also displays historical data to provide easy actual to budget comparison.
-You find an example of this type of form below.
+For repeat events, the form also displays historical data to provide easy actual-to-budget comparison.
+You will find an example of this type of form below.

 Purpose of Event Budget and Forecast Models

 Companies and organizations use Event Budget and Forecast Models to get a detailed picture of expected revenues, expenses and profit related to each specific event they put on.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its event profitability as well as reduce the chances that of budget overruns.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its event profitability, as well as, reduce the chances of going over budget.

 Event Budget and Forecast Model Example

 Here is an example of an Event Budget and Forecast input form.